catpea/panner-zoomer/README.md

 - **CAD/Engineering** - View technical drawings and schematics
 - **Games** - Navigate game worlds and strategy maps

-This component provides a rock-solid foundation for any pan-zoom interface, with accurate math and industry-standard behavior.
+This component provides a rock-solid foundation for any panner-zoomer interface, with accurate math and industry-standard behavior.